TrellixVulnTeam/cp3402-2022-1-site-team02_9S4G/deployment.md

 ### Project Management

 **Github**: Github is a wildly used platform for developers to build, share and maintain software, code, applications, and more.
 In this project, we used Github to host a repository for all of our code and resources and to maintain detailed version control of the changes we have made throughout the project.
-Information on github can be found at https://github.com/ and this project's specific repository sits at https://github.com/cp3402-students/cp3402-2022-1-site-team02
+Information on github can be found at https://github.com/ and this project's specific repository sits at https://github.com/cp3402-students/cp3402-2022-1-site-team02.
+We use a "release" branch as our production branch and each person editing the theme will check this out and create their own "dev-USERNAME" branch, eventually merging to the "release" branch after testing.

 **Slack**: Slack is a collaboration hub that allows team members to talk, chat, share content, plan and execute projects, and do whatever needs to be done to get work done.
 It has plugins and integrations with many of the most popular applications and services for project management, coding, design, and more.
 Slack is heavily used at JCU and in the IT department specifically and was a necessity for this project.
 We use slack to keep in touch with each other, plan meetings, create polls, and get a direction on our project.
 We used the integrations to Github and Trello to help manage these other services from one platform.
 You can get started on slack here: https://slack.com/intl/en-au/
 .

 **Discord**: Discord in a similar application to Slack in that it is a place to collaborate and communicate with team members.
-You create servers to suit your purpose and create channels within servers to seperate and organise your work.
+You create servers to suit your purpose and create channels within servers to separate and organise your work.
 You can chat, post images, pin messages, and store files with Discord.
 For this project
 , Discord was used because many of the group are already a part of other Discord servers and it would have greater visibility than slack for our purposes.
 You can get started with
 Discord here: https://discord.com/